When is my child ready to start toilet learning?

 - Does your child tell you when he or she needs to go?

-- Does your child stay dry for periods of two hours or longer during the day?
+- Does your child stay dry for long periods during the day?

 - Does your child complain about wet or dirty nappies?

 - Can your child sit on and rise from the toilet?

 If any of these cues or questions are happening for your child, maybe now is the right time to begin toilet learning.

 Toileting here at Star

 Here at Star we believe in waiting for the child to show us that they are ready to start toilet learning.
 This process should be completely child led.

 We provide a respectful environment that gives your child the time and support they require as they start toileting.